 KatieRose McCullough, PhD, MPH

-As the meat scientist for NAMI, McCullough works to ensure policies are created on a sound science-based foundation.
-McCullough also collaborates with other associations and represents the Meat Institute in different scientific forums.
-McCullough also serves as the Senior Science Advisor to the Foundation for Meat and Poultry Research and Education, working with industry to fund projects and develop research priorities related to food safety, product quality and nutritional sciences.
-She also acts as the staff liaison for the Scientific Affairs Committee and assists in managing the NAMI Scholarship Foundation which funds multiple scholarships for undergraduate students each year.
+McCullough also serves as the Senior Science Advisor to the Foundation for Meat and Poultry Research and Education and acts as the staff liaison for the Scientific Affairs Committee.
+She also manages the NAMI Scholarship Foundation which funds multiple scholarships for undergraduate and graduate students each year.

 McCullough received her Bachelor of Science in Animal Science from Texas Tech University, her Master of Science in Animal Science from Oklahoma State University with research focusing on meat quality and her Doctorate of Philosophy in Animal Science from Colorado State University with her research focusing on food safety.
 McCullough also holds a Master’s in Public Health from the Colorado School of Public Health focusing on Animals, People and the Environment.